FppEpitech/R-Type/README.md

 At From Noware, we embrace the challenge, thrive in the madness, and invite players to face the darkness with us.

 Prepare yourself.

 ***

+# R-Type Game Presentation

+## Overview

+R-Type is a 2D action game that pays homage to classic side-scrolling shooters while introducing innovative gameplay mechanics and visually stunning graphics.
+Developed using C++ and Raylib, the game showcases the team's commitment to delivering a thrilling gaming experience filled with intense action and captivating visuals.

+## Game Features

+### Engaging Gameplay
+- **Classic Side-Scrolling Action**: Players navigate through beautifully designed levels, battling enemies and overcoming obstacles in a fast-paced environment.
+- **Challenging Boss Fights**: Each level culminates in an epic boss battle that tests players' skills and strategies, providing a sense of accomplishment upon victory.

+### Unique Mechanics
+- **Power-Up System**: Collect various power-ups to enhance weapons and abilities, allowing players to customize their playstyle and adapt to different challenges.
+- **Health and Lives**: Players have a limited number of lives, encouraging strategic play and careful navigation through enemy-infested levels.

+### Stunning Visuals
+- **2D Graphics**: The game features vibrant 2D graphics created with Raylib, utilizing a combination of hand-drawn sprites and animations to create an immersive experience.
+- **Dynamic Environments**: Each level is uniquely themed, offering diverse settings and atmospheric backgrounds that enhance gameplay.

+### Sound and Music
+- **Original Soundtrack**: An engaging soundtrack complements the action, enhancing immersion and keeping players engaged.
+- **Sound Effects**: Crisp sound effects provide audio feedback for player actions, adding to the overall experience.

+And much more!
+R-Type is a labor of love that combines classic gameplay elements with modern design sensibilities, resulting in a game that is both nostalgic and fresh.

+## Technical Details

+### Development Tools
+- **Raylib**: R-Type is built using Raylib, a simple and easy-to-use C library for learning game programming.
+Raylib provides robust graphics rendering capabilities that allow for the creation of visually appealing 2D games.
+- **C++**: The game is developed in C++, leveraging the language's performance and flexibility to create a responsive and efficient gameplay experience.
+- **Entity-Component-System (ECS) Architecture**: The game employs an ECS architecture, facilitating the separation of game logic and entities for easier management and scalability.

+***